itanand/Freely/README.md

 # Skillpur-A-Freelancer-Platform

-Skillpur is a Freelance platform, where anyone can post the Freelancing opportunity and anyone can get the job.
+Skillpur is a Open Sourse Freelance platform, where anyone can post the Freelancing opportunity and anyone can get the job.

 ![TekHub Banner (1)](https://github.com/itanand/Skillpur/blob/master/public/skillpurr.png?raw=true)

 <br/>

 <h1 align="center">
-✨ A hub for help to get the client ✨ <br/>
+✨ A platform for help to get the client ✨ <br/>
 </h1>
 <h3 align="center">
 With Skillpur we help students, Freelancers, and Proffesionals to get their clients. <br/>